What is a performance management system?

 Establishing consistent communications throughout the workforce

 Small businesses are not immune to the shift towards hybrid working.
-Most companies are entering the post-crisis landscape with a fractured workforce, split between returning to the office and continuing to work from home.
+Many companies have adapted to the post-pandemic landscape with a completely different workforce layout, split between office-based, hybrid and remote working.
 This presents new challenges for small business owners seeking to maintain the integrity of their internal communications.

 A performance management system for small business requirements should include a multi-channel communications platform.
 Such a platform allows business leaders to integrate their values throughout communications, for instance by embedding them in HR processes.